wagood/laralist/README.md

 * [Notion API](https://github.com/5am-code/laravel-notion-api) for Laravel is a package to effortlessly create [Notion](https://www.notion.so/) integrations with Laravel

+* [Ollama](https://github.com/cloudstudio/ollama-laravel) Laravel Package that provides a seamless integration with the [Ollama API](https://github.com/jmorganca/ollama).
+It includes functionalities for model management, prompt generation, format setting, and more.
+This package is perfect for developers looking to leverage the power of the Ollama API in their Laravel applications.

 * Laravel [Onboard](https://github.com/spatie/laravel-onboard) package to set up an onboarding flow for your application's users and help track user onboarding steps.

 * [OPcodes's Log Viewer](https://github.com/opcodesio/log-viewer) helps you quickly and clearly see individual log entries, to search, filter, and make sense of your Laravel logs fast.